 18A.
 Notification of RMZ

-(1) As soon as practicable after becoming aware of a site where pinewood is infested with EHB the Chief Officer may, by notice published in the Gazette and in a newspaper circulating in the area, determine an area to be an area within which, because of its proximity to the infested pinewood, the movement of pinewood is to be restricted.
+(1) As soon as practicable after becoming aware of a site where pinewood is infested with EHB the Director General may, by notice published in the Gazette and in a newspaper circulating in the area, determine an area to be an area within which, because of its proximity to the infested pinewood, the movement of pinewood is to be restricted.

 (2) The notice must —